List of early settlers of Rhode Island: First settlers of Providence

 In the spring of 1636, Williams and his company planted crops at Seekonk but were informed in a gentle letter from Governor Edward Winslow of Plymouth that they were within Plymouth's jurisdiction, and this fact would cause difficulties with the Massachusetts authorities.
 Without urgency, Winslow suggested that Williams and his group move across the Seekonk River into the territory of the Narragansetts, where no colony had any claim.
 Joshua Verin wrote a statement in 1650 mentioning "we six which came first to Providence", suggesting that he was the next to join the original five.
-Also, Benedict Arnold later wrote, "Memm.
-We came to Providence to Dwell the 20th of April, 1636".
-While the traditional date of the settlement of Providence has been given as about 20 June 1636, this does not take into account the Arnold record.
-More recent analysis of the settling of Providence suggests that Williams likely negotiated with the Narragansetts for land in March 1636, and that Williams and his party along with the Arnold family actually settled the land in April 1636.
-It is likely that the following people were the original settlers in the Narragansett territory at the place which Williams named Providence Plantations:
+Also, Benedict Arnold later wrote, "We came to Providence to Dwell the 20th of April, 1636".
+The traditional date of the settlement of Providence has been given as about June 20, 1636, but this does not take into account the Arnold record.
+More recent analysis of the settling of Providence suggests that Williams likely negotiated with the Narragansetts for land in March 1636, and that he and his party actually settled the land in April 1636 along with the Arnold family.
+It is likely that the following people were the original settlers in the Narragansett territory at Providence Plantations: